Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-04-the-invocation-wrapper.md

 Controls held within 2.2% on this pair of runs, tighter than the previous pair.
 The three changed arms fell 12–15%.
 Not one byte moved anywhere, again.

-**The model now has five arms behind it and predicted all five.** Removing an invocation node that adapts a caller's lambda costs zero allocation, saves between a tenth and a quarter of the propagation time, and does not change which mechanism evaluates the expression.
+**The model now has five arms behind it and predicted all five.** Removing an invocation node that adapts a caller's lambda costs zero allocation *on the propagation path*, saves between a tenth and a quarter of the propagation time, and does not change which mechanism evaluates the expression.
 The saving is one node's traversal per evaluation, nothing more and nothing less.

+**That last sentence was too confident, and the order-by and group-by run below shows why.** Every arm in this instrument re-evaluates existing observations; none of them constructs one.
+A claim about what a node costs cannot be settled by arms which never build the node.

 ## The census of wrapping sites